Find Grad Schools

 Doctor’s Degrees in Other Theological & Ministerial Studies

 There are 40 colleges and univerities across the nation that offer a doctor's degree in other theological & ministerial studies.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 32% were students from an underrepresented racial-ethnic group.
-Also, 8.7% of other theological & ministerial studies graduates were international students.
+This degree is more popular with male students, and about 42% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 9.8% of other theological & ministerial studies graduates were international students.

 Education Levels of Other Theological & Ministerial Studies Majors